cohesity/terraform-provider-cohesity/README.md

 - exclude - (Optional, set of strings) The list of vm's names from the protection source that should not be protected and are excluded from being backed up by the protection job
 - policy - (Required, string) The protection policy name to be used by the protection job
 - storage_domain - (Required, string) The storage domain name where this job writes data
 - qos_type - (Optional, string) Specifies the QoS policy type to use for this protection job.
 The default vaule is **BackupHDD**.
-The supported types include **BackupHDD** and **BackupSSD**.
-'BackupHDD' indicates the Cohesity cluster writes data directly to the HDD tier for this protection job.
-This is the recommended setting.
-'BackupSSD' indicates the
-Cohesity cluster writes data directly to the SSD tier for this protection job.
-Only specify this policy if you need fast ingest speed for a small number of Protection Jobs
+The supported types include **BackupHDD** and **BackupSSD**. **BackupHDD** indicates the Cohesity cluster writes data directly to the HDD tier for this protection job.
+This is the recommended setting. **BackupSSD** indicates the Cohesity cluster writes data directly to the SSD tier for this protection job.
+Only specify this policy if you need fast ingest speed for a small number of protection jobs
 - full_sla - (Optional, int) Specifies the number of minutes that a job run of a full (no CBT) backup schedule is expected to complete, which is known as a service level agreement (SLA).
 A SLA violation is reported when the run time of a job run exceeds the SLA time period specified for this backup schedule.
 The default vaule is **120**
 - incremental_sla - (Optional, init) Specifies the number of minutes that a job run of a CBT-based backup schedule is expected to complete, which is known as a service level ggreement (SLA).
 A SLA violation is reported when the run time of a job run exceeds the SLA time period specified for this backup schedule.
 The default value is **60**
 - priority - (Optional, string) Specifies the priority of execution for a protection job.
 The default vaule is **Medium**.
 The supported vaules include **Low, Medium, and High**